pfgithub/threadclient/README.md

 -   ability to preview links in comments like RES adds
 -   ability to preview comments written in markdown mode before posting them
 -   all external links open in a new tab by default so you never have to worry if you should click or ctrl click a link
--   usernames are different colors to make it easier to notice repeat users (new.reddit has profile pictures for this)
+-   usernames are different colors to make it easier to notice repeat users
 -   threadreader preview supports these better than reddit in some ways:
     -   imgur albums
     -   gfycat gifs